DG1001/Eikonsym/README.md

 ![Eikonsym Logo](eikonsym_icon-512.png)

+# Eikonsym

 A Flask application for sharing photos from events via email.
+Eikonsym makes it easy to collect and display photos from your events in one central location.

 ## Features

 - Create events with unique email addresses
 - Share the event email with friends and family
-- Collect photos sent to the event email
+- Automatically collect photos sent to the event email
-- View all photos in one place
+- View all photos in one place with a clean gallery interface
+- Full-size image viewing with a simple click
+- Admin dashboard for managing events and images
+- Configurable auto-refresh for the admin dashboard

 ## Setup